apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

   * Run `docker compose down --volumes` to shutdown and remove any existing containers and volumes for the docker compose application.
   * Run `docker compose up -d` to start the containers for the docker compose application.

+New docker images are built and pushed to the GitHub Container Repository for each commit or tag on a branch.
+Depending on whether the build is triggered by a commit or a tag, the build will have '-snapshot' appended to the image tag.

+Any data that might have accumulated in the demo site is lost each time the refresh process is run as we also create a new database container for each site.
+One exception to deleting the data is that we do persist log files between refreshes, see framework/base/config/log4j2.xml for details.
+For access log files we use the Tomcat default format and there are rotable.

 The `demo-trunk` application listens on AJP port 8009.
 The `demo-stable` application listens on AJP port 18009.
 The `demo-next` application listens on AJP port 28009.

 If in use, the `exp1` application listens on AJP port 38009, the `exp2` application listens on AJP port 48009, and the `exp3` application listens on AJP port 58009.
 The Apache server on ofbiz-vm1.apache.org has been configured to reverse-proxy to these applications for hostnames exp1.ofbiz.apache.org, exp2.ofbiz.apache.org and exp3.ofbiz.apache.org respectively.